NoBlackBoxes/LastBlackBox/boxes/atoms/README.md

 **TASK**: Draw your favorite atom in the "classical" style
 <details><summary><strong>Target</strong></summary>
-    You should have thr appropriate number fo electrons in each orbital.
+    You should have the appropriate number of electrons in each orbital.
 </details><hr>